connorsteph/parameter_regression_from_return_maps_paper_code/README.md

 ### Swinging Atwood's Machine Experiments:
 If you haven't already, we recommend that you first try replicating our Hénon map experiments.

-To replicate our SAM experiments you will first need to create the dataset -- this process will occupy a consumer CPU for quite a few hours, and **will generate several GB of data** on your machine.
+To replicate our SAM experiments you will first need to create the dataset -- this process will occupy a consumer CPU for quite a few hours, and **will generate ~68GB of data** on your machine.

 After you've created the dataset, you'll want to be sure to set up `configs/SAM_study.cfg` and ensure that you update lines with `./datasets/` to include the correct path to the dataset you created on your machine.